juliangut/slim-exception/README.md

 #### Custom handlers

-By implementing `HttpExceptionHandler` interface (or extending `Jgut\Slim\Exception\Handler\ExceptionHandler`) you can create your custom exception handlers and assign them to the status code you want
+By implementing `ExceptionHandler` interface (or extending `Jgut\Slim\Exception\Handler\ExceptionHandler`) you can create your custom exception handlers and assign them to the HTTP exception you want

 ```php
 use Jgut\Slim\Exception\Handler\ExceptionHandler;